-The Graduate Certificate in Paralegal Studies program is designed to provide the theoretical and practical education needed by those who work or desire to work as paralegals (legal assistants).
+The certificate programs in paralegal studies are designed to provide the theoretical and practical education needed by those who work or desire to work as paralegals or legal assistants.

 Areas of law offered in Topics courses include: